‘The Walking Dead’ With Norman Reedus Vs. ‘Z Nation’ And Brad Pitt’s ‘WWZ’ Lore

 Are Brad Pitt, Norman Reedus and the makers of The Walking Dead and Z Nation trying to make viewers think?
 What are they trying to say?

 Coupled with the inferences of liberty and freedom in Z nation, the explanations by the BBC and Fandom’s Zombipedia are very telling.
-Consumerism, corporatism, media and contemporary culture beg the question of real human sentience, awareness, freedom and autonomy within society.
+Consumerism, corporatism, media, and contemporary culture beg the question of real human sentience, awareness, freedom, and autonomy within society.

 Do Norman Reedus, Brad Pitt, and Kieth Allan fans who watch The Walking Dead, WWZ and Z Nation actually need to question if they are becoming zombies?

-[Featured Image by Ken Ishii, Jessie Grant, and Alberto E Rodriguez/Getty Images]
+[Featured Image by Ken Ishii, Jessie Grant and Alberto E Rodriguez/Getty Images]